 - the minimum and maximum retail mark-ups

-Applications relating to the above can be filed with the Board by a retailer, wholesaler or wholesaler-retailer, any five persons, firms or corporations, or the Minister of Service Nova Scotia and Municipal Relations.
+Applications relating to the above can be filed with the Board by a retailer, wholesaler or wholesaler-retailer, any five persons, firms or corporations, or the Minister of Service Nova Scotia.
 Following an investigation, the Board may hold a hearing into any of the above matters to determine whether they are just and reasonable.

 All Board decisions and Orders are in writing and are available to the public.